National Audio-Visual Conservation Center: Federal Reserve bunker

-Prior to July 1992, the bunker also served as a continuity of government facility.
+Prior to July 1992, the bunker also served as a physical continuity of government facility.
 With a peacetime staff of 100, the site was designed to support an emergency staff of 540 for 30 days, but only 200 beds were provided in the men's and women's dormitories (to be shared on a "hot-bunk" basis by the staff working around the clock).
 A pre-planned menu of freeze-dried foods for the first 30 days of occupation was stored on site; private wells would provide uncontaminated water following an attack.
 Other noteworthy features of the facility were a cold storage area for maintaining bodies unable to be promptly buried (due to high radiation levels outside), an incinerator, indoor pistol range, and a helicopter landing pad.

-The facility also housed the Culpeper Switch, which was the central switching station of the Federal Reserve's Fedwire electronic funds transfer system, which at the time connected only the Fed's member banks.
-The Culpeper Switch also served as a data backup point for member banks east of the Mississippi River.

 Post-Cold War

-In 1988, all money was removed from Mount Pony.
+In 1988, all currency was removed from Mount Pony.
 The Culpeper Switch ceased operation in 1992, its functions having been decentralized to three smaller sites.
 In addition, its status as continuity of government site was removed.
 The facility was poorly maintained by a skeleton staff until 1997 when the bunker was offered for sale.
 With the approval of the United States Congress, it was purchased by the David and Lucile Packard Foundation from the Federal Reserve Bank of Richmond via a $5.5 million grant, done on behalf of the Library of Congress.
 With a further $150 million from the Packard Humanities Institute and $82.1 million from Congress, the facility was transformed into the National Audio-Visual Conservation Center, which opened in mid-2007.
 The center offered, for the first time, a single site to store all 6.3 million pieces of the library's movie, television, and sound collection.